Deferring Your Enrollment

 If you’ve been offered admission as a first-year student to NYU, you may request to defer your enrollment for one full year.
-If your request is approved and you meet the requirements listed below, you do not have to file a new application and are guaranteed readmission for the following year.
+If your request is approved, you do not have to file a new application and are guaranteed readmission for the following year.